azure-ad-b2c/vscode-extension/README.md

 ## Autocomplete

+> [!NOTE]
+> Starting August 2021, if the [XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml), or the [XML Tools
+](https://marketplace.visualstudio.com/items?itemName=DotJoshJohnson.xml) XML extensions are installed and activated, the XML extension handles the XML completion.
+For more information, see [Troubleshoot policy validity](https://docs.microsoft.com/azure/active-directory-b2c/troubleshoot-custom-policies#troubleshoot-policy-validity).

 With the autocomplete feature, you can save time when customizing a B2C policy.
 The B2C extension provides you with a list of the policy settings, claims, technical profiles, and claims transformations aggregated from your policy files.
 Select one of the following attributes and press `Ctrl+Space` (`Cmd+Space`), or start typing:

 ![Autocomplete](media/autocomplete-new.png)